-Your family group can stay in one of our eight private Housekeeping Cabins.
+Your family group can stay in one of our twelve private Housekeeping Cabins.
 Relax within your “bubble” while remaining distanced from other guests on the grounds.

-Each cabin has a kitchen, living room, separate bedrooms, fireplace, screened porch, bathroom with shower, outdoor cooking grill and fire pit.
+Each cabin has a kitchen/kitchenette, living room, separate bedrooms, fireplace, screened porch, bathroom with shower, outdoor cooking grill and fire pit.

-If your group is larger than can fit in a single cabin, or if you might need space for work, we can pair it with one or more of our Bed and Breakfast cabins to provide more bedrooms and living space at a nominal cost.
+If your group is larger than can fit in a single cabin, or if you want some space for work, we can pair it with one or more of our Bed and Breakfast cabins to provide more bedrooms and living space at a nominal cost.

 To see a list of the cabin possibilities, see Cabins at a Glance.

 Cabins are completely made up before you arrive with fresh linens and towels.
 We provide clean linens every week, or as needed.
 We also provide consumables (paper towels, toilet paper, dish liquid, etc.)

 Kitchens have pots, pans, plates, silverware, plates, bowls, etc. (If you love your chef’s knives or cast-iron skillets, feel free to bring them with you).

 Each cabin will have some books and games, and more will be available in the barn.
 We ask that people let items of paper and cloth sit for a day before taking them to their own cabins.

 Yes!
 Your cabin has a full kitchen that allows you to cook.
 Our Cabin Book offers a list of convenient grocery stores.
 If you would rather not shop, we have made arrangements with the Lyme Country Store that can deliver groceries as well as beer and wine.